 Each staff member is equally responsible for the maintenance of discipline.
 Positive reinforcement of good behaviour, the language of choice, reconciliation and consistency are vital to the success of our policy.

 At St. Wulstan’s, we strive to provide a caring ethos where everyone in the school community feels safe, confident, valued and respected.
 By promoting an environment where everyone can work together in a supportive way, we enable all to reach their full potential, emotionally, morally, socially and intellectually.

 We are lucky to have wonderful children at St. Wulstan’s who are ready and eager to learn and enjoy coming to school.
 Instances of unacceptable behaviour are rare.
-As a school community of children, teachers, parents and governors we continue to work together, we are ensuring that our children have the best possible start in life.
+As a school community of children, teachers, parents and governors, we continue to work together, ensuring that our children have the best possible start in life.